API Status Get API Key

 Hosting Media

-When you attach an image or video to a post, the Buffer API doesn't accept a file upload.
-Instead, you pass a publicly accessible URL in the assets array.
+When you attach an image or video to a post, the Buffer API doesn't accept a file upload - there's no upload endpoint.
+Instead, you host the file yourself and pass a publicly accessible URL in the assets array.

 Why media must be hosted